Luligu/matterbridge-shelly/README.md

 Choose how to expose the shelly inputs: disabled, contact, momentary or latching switch (default momentary).

+Is useful only if you create automations on the controller side or you need the controller history.

 ### inputContactList

-The devices in the list will expose the Input event component as a contact sensor, regardless of the main option (you can disable the Input component globally and enable it only for single devices).
+The devices in the list will expose the Input event component as a contact sensor, regardless of the main option (you can disable the Input component globally and enable it only for single devices like the shellyplusi4).

 ### inputMomentaryList

-The devices in the list will expose the Input event component as a momentary switch, regardless of the main option (you can disable the Input component globally and enable it only for single devices).
+The devices in the list will expose the Input event component as a momentary switch, regardless of the main option (you can disable the Input component globally and enable it only for single devices like the shellyplusi4).

 In Matter a momentary switch is button that can be pressed or released.

 ### inputLatchingList

-The devices in the list will expose the Input event component as a latching switch, regardless of the main option (you can disable the Input component globally and enable it only for single devices).
+The devices in the list will expose the Input event component as a latching switch, regardless of the main option (you can disable the Input component globally and enable it only for single devices like the shellyplusi4).

 In Matter a latching switch is a switch that keeps its position open or closed.

 ### exposeInputEvent

 Choose how to expose the shelly input events: momentary switch or disabled (default momentary).

 This type of Input is used by devices like shellybutton1 or by Gen 2/3 devices with Input type=button.

+Is useful only if you create automations on the controller side or you need the controller history.

 ### inputEventList